rwbl/rOpen62541/README.md

 ## Credits

 - Developers, maintainers, and open-source contributors of the official [open62541 architecture framework](http://open62541.org/), providing an industrial-grade embedded C implementation of OPC UA.
-- Developer of this archive [open62541-121-esp32.zip](https://github.com/cmbahadir opcua-esp32) used for the B4R wrapper.
+- Developer of the [open62541-121-esp32](https://github.com/cmbahadir) opcua-esp32 as used for the B4R wrapper.
 - Anywhere software for the B4X suite of development tools.
 - AI for engineering collaboration.